ChouYuduki/NeovimConfig-lua/README.md

 ## Usage
 1. Clone the repository to `~/.config`

-2. Change the name of root directory from `NeovimConfig-lua` to `nvim`
+2. Change the name of the cloned repository from `NeovimConfig-lua` to `nvim`

 3. Remember to install NodeJs, or it will throw errors: